jardani1/Food-Nation/README.md

 🌐 Replicating Swiggy: We meticulously recreated the user interface and functionalities of Swiggy, with real-time data from their live API, ensuring an authentic user experience.

 ⚙️ React.js Magic: Leveraging the flexibility and reactivity of React.js, we ensured a seamless and responsive user experience, all while handling live data updates.

+🍭 Fully functional Search functionality with Enter key press to search logic it just works smoothly and filters out the restaurants in a case-insensitive manner🔥

+🍭 Harnessed the powers of react-router-dom for smooth routing using Link and not traditional anchor tag to avoid default behaviors.

 💅 Tailwind CSS Styling: Tailwind CSS helped us keep the styling process smooth and efficient, with its utility-first approach and responsive design.